 OS Landranger Maps: Best for road cycling, touring by car, and finding attractions.
 1:50 000 scale (2 cm = 1 km in real world).
 Buy OS Landranger maps direct from Ordnance Survey.

-- John Buchan Story Museum.
+John Buchan Story Museum.
 Address: High St, Peebles, EH45 8AG.
 Distance: 2.2 miles.
-Museum that explores the life of Scottish novelist and politician John Buchan.
+A museum that explores the life of Scottish novelist and politician John Buchan.

 Where is Glentress Forest?